kasir-barati/cloud/aws/EC2/README.md

         - AMI creation.
         - Maintenance (update OS, libs, etc).
         - Validation (it is working the way it is intended to).
-      - This is an free separate service.
+      - This is a free separate service.
         - We'll pay of course for the underlying resources that will be used.

   - We can use IAM roles to let our EC2 instance work with other services.